xkyrux/Discord-Anti-DM-Advertising-Self-Bot/README.md

-# Discord Anti DM Advertising
+# Discord Anti DM Advertising SELF BOT

  This is a self bot that will alert the bot owner and staff of your server when they receive a potential DM advertisement!